 DECATUR, Ill.
-(WAND) - A Decatur woman who killed her 19-month-old child has been found guilty in court.
+(WAND) - A Decatur woman who killed her 19-month-old child was sentenced to 33 years and 3 years mandatory release, on Wednesday.

-The verdict against Jessica Logan, 27, was for first-degree murder.
-On the early morning of Oct.
-7, 2019, she had called 911 saying her son, Jayden Comage, wasn't breathing.
+According to officials, on the early morning of Oct.
+7, 2019, Logan called 911 saying her son, Jayden Comage, wasn't breathing.

 When authorities responded to 650 E. Leafland Ave. for the call, they found the child to be cold and rigid with no signs of life shown.